Large crowds attend service for grandparents and boy killed in Cashel crash

 The service, which was held in St John the Baptist Church in Cashel, featured music from the Cashel Community School Choir.

-Fr Enda Brady said that the community did not know what to say in the wake of the “awful event on Tuesday night”, but wanted to express their support to the O’Reilly family.
+Fr Brady told the hundreds of people gathered that the community did not know what to say in the wake of the “awful event on Tuesday night”, but wanted to express their support to the O’Reilly family.

 Thomas O’Reilly’s brother Michael lit three candles placed in front of the altar in memory of his three family members.